California brush fires consume more than 100,000 acres

 "Fire was whipped up into a whirlwind of activity," he said, adding, that it was "uprooting trees, moving vehicles, moving parts of roadways."

-Thirty-four-year-old Shadrac Herrera of Redding said he witnessed the upheaval.
+Shadrac Herrera of Redding, 34, said he witnessed the upheaval.
 "I saw a tornado of fire," he said.
 "I could hear it whistling and sucking up air and at the same time it was growing.
 Incredibly scary."

 Firefighters did not expect much relief from the weather, influenced by a high pressure system over the Southwest that has goosed temperatures from Phoenix to San Francisco.